 - Cat Mate Elite Series

-- SureFlap Microchip Pet Door (only controls who enters, but has a special Raccoon Mode to keep them out)
+- SureFlap Microchip Pet Door (has a special Raccoon Mode that must be programmed)

 - SureFlap Dual Scan Cat Flap

 For sash windows, we'd recommend the raccoon proof SureFlap Thermo Sash 2E.
-The SureFlap Microchip Pet Door is special in that it does not control who exits your home, but it does have an additional locking mechanism that engages specifically to keep raccoons out!
+The SureFlap Microchip Pet Door is special in that it does not control who exits your home, but it does have an additional heavy duty locking mechanism that engages specifically to keep raccoons out!
+Raccoon Mode, or Custom mode 5, is a one of a kind feature.
 Check it out: